psycopg/psycopg/docs/advanced/pool.rst

 At the end of the block the connection is returned to the pool and shouldn't be used anymore by the code which obtained it.
-If a *reset()* function is specified in the pool constructor it is called on the connection before returning it to the pool.
-Note that the *reset()* function is called in a working thread, so that the thread which used the connection can keep its execution witout being slowed down.
+If a *reset()* function is specified in the pool constructor, it is called on the connection before returning it to the pool.
+Note that the *reset()* function is called in a worker thread, so that the thread which used the connection can keep its execution without being slowed down.

 Pool connection and sizing